-Its mostly flat landscape can be divided in several regions, there is, along its border with Minnesota, the Red River Valley, the lake bed of the ancient Lake Agassiz, a remnant of the last glacial period (ice age).
+The state's landscape can be divided in several regions, there is, along its border with Minnesota, the flat Red River Valley, the lake bed of the ancient Lake Agassiz, a remnant of the last glacial period (ice age).

 Going further west you will reach the Drift Prairie, an area with gently rolling hills and shallow lakes.
 The Laurentian Divide cuts diagonal through the state, from north west to south east, the continental divide separates the river systems that flow northwards to the Arctic Ocean and Hudson Bay from those that flow southwards to the Atlantic Ocean.

-Highest point is White Butte at 1069 m (3,508 ft) in the south western corner of the state.
+Highest point is White Butte at 1069 m (3,508 ft) located in the Badlands in the south western corner of the state.